Written By:

 How you will leverage User-Generated Content

-User-generated content is an integral part of any community engagement strategy.
+User-generated content is defined as content created by individuals, rather than a brand or organization.
+It is an integral part of any community engagement strategy.
 It not only creates content for your social media team, but it encourages students to get involved with campus culture.

 Here are a few ways you can promote user-generated content in the engagement portion of your strategy: